simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

          ]
        }
     ```
-    The rollback command is:
+    In that case, please rollback to pre_deploy stage:
     ```shell script
     simple rollback-to pre-deploy
     ```

     If the 'check-stage' command **fails** altogether, or the outliers represent any of the LC hosts, please verify that you have **signed the Puppet certificates** for all LC hosts.
     It also is possible that the underlying Bolt functionality was still being configured by Puppet in the background.
-    in that case, please wait a bit and try again.
-You can also tail the /var/log/messages to see what Puppet is doing.
+    In that case, please wait a bit and try again.
+You can also check /var/log/messages to see what Puppet is doing.
     ```shell script
     tail -f /var/log/messages
     ```